HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Hierarchical Uniform Manifold Approximation and Projection (HUMAP)

 \subsection{Dissimilarity definition}

-During hierarchical creation, the hierarchical level $H^i$ encode information of the level below it ($H^{i-1}$).
-This definition ensures that the information in the top-level accurately represents the information of the whole dataset, that is, the sum of local distances approximates the distance between landmarks.
-For the first hierarchical level, the similarity is computed using Equation~\ref{eq:kernel} based on euclidean distance ($d(x_i, x_j)$).
-For superior levels, the similarities among landmarks in $H^i$ follow the data organization of $H^{i-1}$.
+When building the hierarchy, the hierarchical level $H^i$ encodes information of the level below ($H^{i-1}$).
+This ensures that the information at the top-level accurately represents the information in the whole dataset.
+Therefore, for each subsequent hierarchy level, we transfer the manifold and structure relationships from bottom to top.
+For the first hierarchical level, the similarity between two data points $x_i$ and $x_j$ is computed using Equation~\ref{eq:kernel} based on euclidean distance ($d(x_i, x_j)$), as in Fig.~\ref{fig:overview-humap} (A).
+For higher levels, the similarities among landmarks in $H^i$ follow the data organization of $H^{i-1}$.
 Such similarities are computed based on the $k$-nearest neighbor graph of $H^{i-1}$.

-For two landmarks $l^i_u$ and $l^i_v$ on level $i$, we compute their similarity using two components: the intersection of the global and local neighborhoods.
-Fig.~\ref{fig:overview-humap} D-F illustrate these two components for two landmarks in green.
-The local neighborhood (in pink) is computed for every hierarchy level (A and F) and the global neighborhood is found through random walks (in blue).
-Two landmarks that share a lot of local neighbors are very close in the high-dimensional space.
-Landmarks sharing global neighbors have some relationship since there is a path between these landmarks in the $k$-nearest neighbor graph.
+On level $i$, for two landmarks, $l^i_u$ and $l^i_v$, we compute their similarity using two components: the intersection of the global and local neighborhoods.
+Fig.~\ref{fig:overview-humap} (D-F) illustrates these two components for two landmarks in green.
+The local neighborhood (in pink) consists of the k-nearest neighbors as usual, while the global neighborhood (computed only for $H^i, i \leq 1$) is found through random walks (in blue).
+Two landmarks that share more local neighbors are very close in the high-dimensional space since there are single data points that connect them (for landmarks $(l^i_u)$ and $(l^i_v)$, there is a data point $(l^i_p)$ in the neighborhood of $(l^i_u)$ and $(l^i_v)$).
+Landmarks sharing global neighbors have global relationships since there is a path between these landmarks.
+In Fig.~\ref{fig:overview-humap}, the landmarks in green only share a global relationship, highlighted in gray between steps (E) and (F).

-We use random walks to compute the global neighborhood in a similar fashion to the HSNE~\cite{Pezzotti2016} approach.
+We use random walks to compute the global neighborhood (the blue relationship in Fig.~\ref{fig:overview-humap}) similarly to the HSNE~\cite{Pezzotti2016} approach.
 In this case, we start $\omega$ random walks of length $\upsilon$ from each non-landmark ($x_k^{i-1}$) on the $k$-nearest neighbor graph of $H^{i-1}$.
-Then, when a random walk reaches a landmark $(l^i_u)$, we add the non-landmark ($x_k^{i-1}$) to the ``representation neighborhood'' of landmark $l^i_u$.
+Then, when a random walk reaches a landmark, $(l^i_u)$, we add the non-landmark ($x_k^{i-1}$) to the ``representation neighborhood'' of landmark $l^i_u$.
 Notice that such a representation neighborhood (RNH) is created only for similarity computation.